Robert A. Grant Federal Building and U.S. Courthouse

-Robert A. Grant Federal Building and U.S. Courthouse, also known as the Federal Building, is a historic post office and courthouse building located at South Bend, St. Joseph County, Indiana.
+Robert A. Grant Federal Building and U.S. Courthouse, also known as the Federal Building, is a historic post office and courthouse building located at South Bend, Indiana.
 It was designed by architect Austin and Shambleau and built in 1932–1933.
 It is a four-story, Art Deco / Art Moderne style building faced with Indiana limestone and Vermont granite.
 It housed a post office until 1973.

 Architectural description

 The Robert A. Grant Federal Building and U.S. Courthouse is located on the southeast corner of the intersection of Main and Jefferson Streets in downtown South Bend, Indiana.
 The rectangular lot is bordered by Main Street on the west, Jefferson Street on the north, and city alleys on the east and south.
 Nearly the entire site is covered by the building.
 The building, with a full basement, three floors, and a mezzanine, has two primary elevations on the north and west.
 The building is designed in the Art Moderne or Art Deco style.
 The primary elevations have low relief and consist of pilasters alternating with bays of vertical strips of windows.
 The intercolumnar rhythm is flanked by slightly projecting corner pavilions.
 Entrances are located within these pavilions at either end of the west facade.
 The main block of the building is terminated by a continuous carved cornice.
 Above the cornice line is another floor set back from the face of the building.

 The exterior walls are constructed with brick masonry faced with Indiana limestone and Vermont granite veneer, except for the third floor interior lightwells which have brick cladding.
 The primary elevations feature decorative elements of cast bronze.
 The original doors and windows have been replaced with new aluminum units.
 The building is covered with flat roof surfaces with the exception of the roof over the third floor courtroom which is a hopped and covered with standing seam copper.